AkmalAshirmatov/Researching-the-efficiency-of-facial-recognition-depending-on-the-resolution-of-images/README.md

 # Researching-the-efficiency-of-facial-recognition-depending-on-the-resolution-of-images

+These experiments were a part of a course work.

 For experiments LFW dataset was used, that was divided into train and validation sets.

 In the beginning several steps were done: